Understanding Beauty Scales: What Photo Scores Can and Cannot Tell You

 Research: Beauty scales provide standardized measures for studies on appearance.

-Personal Growth: Some people use beauty analysis for self-improvement, though this should be approached carefully.
+Selfie Feedback: Some people use photo analysis to understand lighting, angle, styling, and presentation, though scores should be approached carefully.

 Beyond the Numbers